ZiluLiang/Pirate-fMRI_Analysis/scripts/univariate/UnivariateAnalysisPipeline.md

 Different univariate analysis models different conditions.
 The following classes of univariate analyses have been performed.
 ### I. Sanity check models
 1. sanity check for navigation task
-   - **First-level**: each participants 4D fmri series are modeled with two regressors: stimuli and response. box car functions are used with duration corresponding to acutual stimuli presentation time and actual response time (time participants spent moving the pirate) two T-contrasts are built:
+   - **First-level**: each participants 4D fmri series are modeled with two regressors: stimuli and response. box car functions are used with duration corresponding to actual stimuli presentation time and actual response time (time participants spent moving the pirate) two T-contrasts are built:
     (1) to test for visual effect: a weight vector of `[1,1]` is used
     (2) to test for motor effect: a weight vector of `[0,1]` is used